openstack/tempest/HACKING.rst

   avoided to prevent resource conflicts.

 - If the execution of a set of tests is required to be serialized then locking can be used to perform this.
-See AggregatesAdminTest in tempest.api.compute.admin for an example of using locking.
+See usage of ``LockFixture`` for examples of using locking.

 Sample Configuration File
 -------------------------